sftcd/tinfoil/README.md

 API in IPsec, as documented by [Wouters](https://nohats.ca/wordpress/blog/2014/12/29/dont-stop-using-ipsec-just-yet/) and [Der Spiegel](http://www.spiegel.de/media/media-35515.pdf).
-In that case, a collector has ciphertext packets and calls an funcftion (passing in initial packets) to get a key for packet decryption.
+In that case, a collector has ciphertext packets and calls a function (passing in initial packets) to get a key for packet decryption.
 An implementation of such a function could clearly benefit from the GET DH value API defined in this document.